 Why Generate Fear?

-When the bubble bursts, it is going to be devastating to investors, and more devastating to normal people such as their staff and those invested in the S&P, whether directly or through a pension fund.
+When the bubble bursts, it is going to be somewhat devastating to investors, and more devastating to normal people such as their staff and those invested in the S&P, whether directly or through a pension fund.
 It will be average citizens who suffer the most.

 The horrible and inconvenient truth is that the sooner it happens, the better.
 The bigger the bubble gets, the harder the recovery will be.
 Government bailouts may occur, but ultimately bailouts hurt average citizens and protect corporations.